National Cocoa Day

 You might like Dec.
 18 – Ugly Christmas Sweater Day.

-Cocoa comes from the cocao tree, which is believed to originate in South America but is now grown worldwide.
-Beans (or seeds) from the trees are ground into cocoa powder, the main ingredient in hot cocoa.
+Cocoa comes from the cacao tree, which is believed to originate in South America but is now grown worldwide.
+Beans (or cocoa seeds) from the trees are ground into cocoa powder, the main ingredient in hot cocoa.

 Video: How to make chocolate in 7 steps

-Don’t feel too guilty enjoying a cup of hot cocoa; there are several health benefits to cocoa:
+Don’t feel too guilty enjoying a cup of hot cocoa; there are numerous health benefits to cocoa:

 - Cocoa contains antioxidants, which are known to help prevent diseases like cancer.